Rukayat-spec/Algorithmic-Trading-in-Forex-Machine-Learning-Approaches-for-GBP-EUR-Profitability/README.md

 <h6>Install or use any Python IDE preferably Google Colab or Jupyter notebook.</h6>

 <h6>Install any required Python library packages for EDA, Model Development, and Performance Evaluation, preferably using pip, pip install -r requirements.txt</h6>
-Libraries: pandas, numpy, scikit-learn, keras, matplotlib, tensorflow, joblib.
+<h6>Libraries: pandas, numpy, scikit-learn, keras, matplotlib, tensorflow, joblib.</h6>

-**Result**
+**Results**
+<h6>This project demonstrated that integrating machine learning models with traditional technical indicators can improve Forex trading strategies.
+The GRU, XGBoost, and GPR models each contributed valuable insights, with the GPR model particularly excelling in maximizing returns.
+The project successfully met its goal by developing and evaluating these models, highlighting their potential in algorithmic trading.</h6>

 **How to Use the Project**